 - Use energy-saving light bulbs

-LED light bulbs use only 2-17 watts of electricity, which is 1/3 to 1/30th of standard bulbs!
+LED light bulbs use only 2-17 watts of electricity, which is a third of what standard bulbs use!
 Plus they can last up to 10 times longer.

 - Use recycling facilities